 Location: Look for the plaque located on a rock next to the Niagara River Parkway Trail.
 (108 Lakeshore Road, Fort Erie, Ontario)

 Bertie Street Ferry Landing & Freedom Park

-> The Bertie Street Ferry landing was the longest operating ferry dock used by freedom seekers and the site were thousands of fugitive slaves first set foot in Canada.
-It was an activity hub that served not only as a crossing point between Canada and the United States, but also as a customs, immigration, vehicle registration and a railroad station.
-The last ferry transporting people and vehicles to Fort Erie arrived at the Bertie Street Ferry Landing on September 2, 1950.
-Freedom Park was established at the site to honour the thousands of African American slaves that found sanctuary and experienced freedom for the first time in Canada.
+The Bertie Street Ferry landing was the longest operating ferry dock used by freedom seekers and the site where thousands of fugitive slaves first set foot in Canada.
+Freedom Park was established at the site to honour the thousands of African Americans who found sanctuary and experienced freedom for the first time in Canada.

-> Location: Freedom Park is located on the river side between the Niagara Parks Marina and the nearby restaurant.
+Location: Freedom Park is located on the river side between the Niagara Parks Marina and the nearby restaurant.
 (148 Niagara Boulevard, Fort Erie, Ontario)

 Bertie Hall was constructed circa 1933 by local businessman, War of 1812 veteran and colourful entrepreneur, William Forsyth Sr. The Forsyth family constructed a large dock on the riverbank, where they operated a ferry across the river and this location served as a stagecoach stop and later as a hotel in the 1870s.
 The transportation routes along the Niagara River corridor became important for travellers to the area, including freedom seekers arriving on the Underground Railroad.

 Location: 16 Phipps Street, Fort Erie, Ontario, L2A 2V2 (located on the corner of the Niagara Parkway and Phipps Street (42.931850, -78.914973)